 L2.1 The ACTPS recognises the need to make the most effective use of the skills, abilities and qualifications of its officers in a changing environment.
-When positions become excess, the relevant agency must seek to redeploy permanent officers within the agency or the ACTPS in order to avoid or minimise an excess officer situation.
+When positions become excess, the Office must seek to redeploy permanent officers within the Office or the ACTPS in order to avoid or minimise an excess officer situation.
 Should redeployment not be possible, voluntary redundancy, reduction in classification and involuntary redundancy must be considered in that order.
-Throughout these procedures the relevant agency must, where practicable, take into consideration the personal and career aspirations and family responsibilities of affected officers.
+Throughout these procedures the Office must, where practicable, take into consideration the personal and career aspirations and family responsibilities of affected officers.